socialdrones/designreview/prospectuses/2011_Ng_Collocated.md

 ### 4) What results have been obtained from the studies?

-- Much disagreement between participants as to the nature and parameters (size of motion, speed…) of natural/intuitive gestures
+- Much disagreement between participants as to the nature and parameters (size of motion, speed…) of natural/intuitive gestures.
-- Using large gestures as the sole interaction modality quickly leads to fatigue
+- Using large gestures as the sole interaction modality quickly leads to fatigue.
-- People speak to the drone while gesturing, even though not instructed to do so; addressing it like a pet, even “show concern for its wellbeing”
+- People speak to the drone while gesturing, even though not instructed to do so; addressing it like a pet, even “show concern for its wellbeing.”
-- People instinctively recruit both arms or perform gestures larger/faster to demand a task to be performed faster or more powerfully
+- People instinctively recruit both arms or perform gestures larger/faster to demand a task to be performed faster or more powerfully.
-- Using a prop (a raquet) is not preferred, compared to free-hand gesturing
+- Using a prop (a raquet) is not preferred, compared to free-hand gesturing.

 ### 5) How do the results inform design?

-- Using gestures is more natural and less cognitively demanding for casual/novice users, compared to using a controller which demands attention switching between drone and controller
+- Using gestures is more natural and less cognitively demanding for casual/novice users, compared to using a controller which demands attention switching between drone and controller.
-- Using gestures to control a drone can be used to induce attachment / socialization, as if it were a pet
+- Using gestures to control a drone can be used to induce attachment / socialization, as if it were a pet.
-- Free hand gestures are preferred over those involving props
+- Free hand gestures are preferred over those involving props.
-- Gesture + voice is preferred over gesture alone
+- Gesture + voice is preferred over gesture alone.
-- Gesture speed/magnitude is expected to correlate with drone behavior
+- Gesture speed/magnitude is expected to correlate with drone behavior.